Watch Jamaica's Elaine Thompson-Herah Set Olympic Record in Women's 100m - Bioreports

-Watch Jamaica’s Elaine Thompson-Herah Set Olympic Record in Women’s 100m originally appeared on NBC Sports Bayarea
+Watch Jamaica’s Elaine Thompson-Herah Set Olympic Record in Women’s 100m originally appeared on NBC Sports Chicago

 Elaine Thompson-Herah is the fastest woman alive.